FAQ’s to Apply for a Home Ownership Grant

-YES, this is strongly recommended.
+YES, this is required.
 The inspector checks the safety of your potential home.
-He will focus on the foundation, structure, electrical and plumbing systems, the age of your boiler, roof, insulation, ventilation, the possible presence of pests, and mechanical systems in the home.
+He/she will focus on the foundation, structure, electrical and plumbing systems, the age of your boiler, roof, insulation, ventilation, the possible presence of pests, and mechanical systems in the home.
 It also provides you with a future assessment as to what monies you might need to repair or replace certain items.

 13. WHAT DO I NEED TO KNOW WHEN SHOPPING FOR A MORTGAGE?

 Plan ahead.
 You will speed up the loan processing if you bring all the required documents on your initial interview and/or application session.
 All documentation will also be needed for a Co-applicant.
 You will need to bring with you: one month of consecutive pay stubs, bank statements for three months, W-2 forms, and your income tax returns for the past two years.